Marchen/esj71web/web/faq.md

 ### Will receipts for the registration fee be issued?

 Yes.
-Receipts will be issued electronically on the registration site.
-If you have specific requirements for the receipt, please contact the [inquiry form](contact).
+Receipts will be issued from ONLINE CONF, not from the registration system.
+They will be available after March 1, when ONLINE CONF will be open.

 ### Is the registration fee taxable?